UCAS and Student Support

 - Supporting you in your degree if you feel that your type 1 is having an impact on your work

 - Advising you about Disabled Students’ Allowance

-This funding may cover the cost of the support you need e.g. equipment such as a mini fridge or additional travel expenses.
+This funding may cover the cost of the support you need e.g. equipment such as a mini fridge.
 First you’ll need either a letter from your doctor or consultant confirming your health condition.
 Then you apply for DSA through: https://www.gov.uk/disabled-students-allowances-dsas.
 It can take several months to arrange, so apply early.
 If you’re eligible you’ll then have an assessment to work out what you need.
 Once everything’s arranged, the money will be paid directly to your service/equipment providers, or to your bank account.
 You don’t have to repay any of the costs incurred and the support you get depends on your individual needs and not on income.